Anger Management Techniques

 • Take a moment to review the images you’ve selected and your placement of them.
 You might want to ask yourself the following questions:

 • How have you placed the images?
-Are they clumped together, or are they spaced out, is there a pattern on how you’ve placed the images?
+Are they clumped together, or are they spaced out?
+Is there a pattern in how you’ve placed the images?

 • How do you feel as you look at your collage?